Moonen Yachts and Vripack release interiors of latest Moonen 112 Martinique model

 The series, which began in 2018 with the World Superyacht Award-winning Brigadoon, is characterised by its broad sundeck, arranged with a sheltered dining area, bar, optional custom whirlpool, and a sofa arrangement forward of the wheelhouse.
 Other highlights include an extended, 20-square-metre swim platform, al fresco dining on the main deck and "pleasant" quarters for six.

-Accommodation is across five cabins, comprising a full-beam owner's suite on the main deck (complete with forward-facing windows), two VIP guest cabins with high ceilings and two lower-deck guest cabins.
-Interiors are "anchored" by wood, leather and brass, according to Dutch studio Vripack, with the aim of creating a "calm and unfussy" atmosphere.
+Interiors are "anchored" by wood, leather and brass with the aim of creating a "calm and unfussy" atmosphere.
 Custom details include an antique bronze mirrored ceiling in the main saloon and a dining room mural inspired by Delftware porcelain.

-"We made this [mural] of a Dutch landscape, though it doesn't exist," explained Marnix Hoestra at the initial press unveiling.
+"With our sketching techniques and artificial intelligence, we made this Dutch landscape, which doesn't exist," Hoekstra explained.
 "And then, as a final touch, I ripped off half of the painting, and that's for the visitors and the guests to imagine what is in the rest of this image."
+The landscape motif is continued in the cabins as feature walls.

 Powered by twin CAT engines, the build is expected to reach a top speed of 17 knots, a cruising speed of 15 knots and a range of 3,500 nautical miles at 10 knots.